 Pediatric Rehabilitation Medicine Fellowshiprecruiting for July 1, 2015 to June 30, 2017

-The Department of Physical Medicine at the University of Pittsburgh and Rehabilitation and the Children’s Hospital of Pittsburgh of UPMC are pleased to offer an ACGME accredited (#3464131017) two year Pediatric Rehabilitation Medicine Fellowship on an annual basis.
+The Department of Physical Medicine & Rehabilitation at the University of Pittsburgh and Children’s Hospital of Pittsburgh of UPMC are pleased to offer an ACGME accredited (#3464131017) two year Pediatric Rehabilitation Medicine Fellowship on an annual basis.

-Our two year fellowship is designed to train the next generation of pediatric rehabilitation medicine (PRM) physicians after completion of an accredited Physical Medicine and Rehabilitation residency.
-Fellows are trained at the world renowned Children’s Hospital of Pittsburgh, a level 1 trauma center with 304 hospital beds, 79 of which are critical care beds.
-The Children’s Hospital of Pittsburgh is home to the Children’s Hospital Rehabilitation Unit (CHRU), an 8 bed comprehensive rehabilitation program that caters to the rehabilitation needs of children with medical complexity, brain injury, spinal cord injury and other disabling conditions of childhood.
+Fellows are trained at the Rehabilitation Institute and the world renowned Children’s Hospital of Pittsburgh, a level 1 trauma center with 304 hospital beds, 79 of which are critical care beds.
+The Children’s Hospital of Pittsburgh/Rehabilitation Institute is home to the Children’s Hospital Rehabilitation Unit (CHRU), an 8 bed comprehensive rehabilitation program that caters to the rehabilitation needs of children with medical complexity, brain injury, spinal cord injury and other disabling conditions of childhood.
 We are also partnered with the Children’s Institute, an independent pediatric rehabilitation facility with CARF accreditation to provide a well-rounded exposure to the types of rehabilitation programs available.

 Fellows rotate through a two year curriculum that includes training in pediatrics, pediatric subspecialties, inpatient comprehensive pediatric rehabilitation, inpatient pediatric rehabilitation consults, outpatient pediatric rehabilitation, and research.